Itsfoss0/90-days-of-web/day00/README.md

 ![Image](https://store.hp.com/app/assets/images/uploads/prod/how-does-the-internet-work-hero1559004884280.jpg)
 ## Day 00 of 90
-The very first day of my 90 days of web journey -Exploring how the internet works
+Where to Begin?
+Day 00 of the 90 days of web.
+Getting to undertand what the internet is, how and why it came around and the have a high level view of how it works

 ## Intro
 The internet is widely used today by averagely about 82% of the universe.
 I thought for a moment, how would life be in this century without the internet ?
-And felt so complelled to undertand how this bad boy works
+And felt so complelled to understand how it works.

 ## Resources
 1. [Google](https://www.google.com/search?q=how+the+internet+works)